lokkeshhhhh/BMIWellTips/README.md

-# BMIWellTips - Your Ultimate Healthcare Adviser
+# BMIWellTips - "Wellness Within You"

 ## Overview